aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Greps the created MINC files and returns a sorted list of those MINC files.

-INPUT: empty array to store the list of MINC files, tarchive source location
+INPUTS: empty array to store the list of MINC files, tarchive source location

 ### concat\_mri($minc\_files)

-Concats and removes pre-concat MINC files. ?????????????????
+Concats and removes pre-concat MINC files.

 INPUT: list of MINC files to concat

 ### registerProgs(@toregister)

-Register programs ???????????????????????
+Register programs.

 INPUT: program to register